 3. Head to Wombat Hill Botanic Gardens

 On the hill above Daylesford is one of the region’s historic botanic gardens, Wombat Hill Botanic Gardens.
 The gardens are small, but are a great spot for a stroll or picnic.
 There’s even a short scenic drive that loops around the hill.
-The gardens are also home to the dog-friendly Wombat Hill Cafe.
+The gardens are also home to a dog-friendly cafe, Wombat Hill House.

 There’s a wide number of other gardens in the region, some of which are also dog-friendly.
 Another beautiful garden to check out is Forest Glade at Mount Macedon.

 Trentham Falls is one of the longest single-drop waterfalls in Victoria, plunging 32m over beautiful basalt columns.
 The Falls Reserve is located just outside the town of Trentham, and it’s well worth stopping and making the short walk to the top of the falls.
-Dogs are permitted to join you on leash.
+Dogs are permitted to join you on leash at this dog-friendly waterfall.

 Note that the older walking track to the bottom of the falls is currently closed, due to previous rockfalls around the falls.